giannilmbd/dynare/doc/manual/source/the-model-file.rst

     of the model.

     Note that ``perfect_foresight_with_expectation_errors_setup`` must be
-    called before this command, in order to setup the environment for the simulation.
+    called before this command, in order to set up the environment for the simulation.

     *Options*